Kenneth has been using the FreeStyle Libre 2 Plus for two months after being diagnosed with Latent Autoimmune Diabetes in Adults (LADA) in 2009.

 Benefits

-The FreeStyle Libre 2 Plus helps me manage my blood sugar levels because I can then identify what caused my highs and lows.
+The FreeStyle Libre 2 Plus helps me manage my blood sugar levels by allowing me to identify what causes my highs and lows.
 When I eat something, I can see soon afterwards how it affects my blood sugar levels.

 I’ve worked out that I need a higher ratio of protein to carbohydrate, which I agreed with my healthcare team, and my blood sugars are more stable as a result.

 I work at supermarkets and I drive to six or seven different ones every day.
-My job is quite physical.
+My job involves lots of physical activity.
 I burn a lot of calories, and my sugars can suddenly drop without warning, so it’s helpful to have the glucose alarm that the device provides.
-If my blood sugar levels go below a certain level, my phone will beep and I know I need to eat some Slow-acting carbohydrate.
+If my blood sugar levels go below a certain level, my phone will beep, and I know I need to eat a slow-acting carbohydrate.

 My healthcare professional can also see my glucose data so they can help me tweak my insulin doses, if necessary.
 This was particularly helpful when I switched insulins.